+The difference between annual yield and annual interest and how it can be used to misrepresent gains from fixed deposits is discussed.
 Let us face it, most investors are confused with the two percentages associated with a fixed deposit: annual interest and annual yield.
 Most people make the common mistake of assuming that the yield … Continue reading Fixed Deposits: Annual Yield vs. Annual Interest